PeterCamilleri/games_lessons/01/README.md

 #### That Optimized Code Guy:

+This point while not totally specific to the creation of graphical user interfaces is strongly associated with it and the low level tools we used to use to create them.

-In almost every project I have worked on where I lacked full design authority, I've run into one of the worst problems of all.
-That guy who insists on optimizing the code _right away_.
+In almost every project I have worked on, I've run into that guy who insists on optimizing the code _right away_.
 Invariably, when forced to deal with lower level languages than are desired, it is necessary to build in a level of abstraction in the code to allow for spec changes.